 - WAI-ARIA: role=dialog

-- Having an open dialog by Scott O'Hara on using
+- Use the dialog element (reasonably) and Having an open dialog by Scott O'Hara on using

 - Stop using “pop-up” by Adrian Roselli, which offers clear distinction between various popup-like patterns

 - Open UI issue 581: [popup] Add further clarity that popup is not (presently?) for modal dialogs

 - Inert | The CSS Podcast with Una Kravets and Adam Argyle